 However, we need to link the Excel file to Word.
 To do that, follow the process.
 You will notice that Use an existing list from Select recipients is checked.

 So, the Select Data Source dialog box will appear.

 - Choose the desired Excel file and press Open.

-- Consequently, the Select Table box will pop out.
+- Then, the Select Table box will pop out.
+Press OK on that.